ATML: Geometric learning

 Instructor: Viacheslav Borovitskiy

 Geometric Learning is a track within the Advanced Topics in Machine Learning (ATML) course.
-In this track, we will explore how geometric concepts—such as symmetries, invariances, and the structure of non-Euclidean domains (e.g., graphs, manifolds, and groups)—can be leveraged in modern machine learning.
+In this track, we will explore how geometric concepts—such as symmetries, invariances, and the structure of non-Euclidean domains (e.g., graphs, groups, and manifolds)—can be leveraged in modern machine learning.

 What to expect?